-Yearly Computer Based Learning (CBL) modules related to the definitions along

-- with tips on prevention and situational awareness - Semester email blasts related to bystander intervention tips on prevention and security - Campus Authority speaking at Student Nurse Organization meeting
+- Annual Computer Based Learning (CBL) modules related to the definitions along with tips on prevention and situational awareness for all College students and employees. - Semester email blasts related to bystander intervention tips on prevention and security to all College students and employees. - Campus Safety Committee member or local safety resource speaking at Student Nurse Organization meeting annually.